pasciaks/JPACRUDProject/README.md

     - Attention to detail, read and re-read requirements.
     - Make it work, then make it look good.
     - Focus on the requirements, then stretch the goals!
+    - Be careful not to mix up cols/rows on edit!

 #### Structure